mam1/Pcon/README.md

 ###Pcon - multi channel programmable controller
 - - - - - - - - -
-#####Code is under construction it is not stable
+#####Tag v0.1-e is the currnet production code, it has been running for six months in 2 instalations.
+The fsmtng branch is the active development branch.
+It is under construction and is not stable.
 - - - - - - - - -
-Channels can be controlled by time of day, time of day and a sensor value or manually.
-There are different schedules for each day of the week.
+The state of up to 8 channels can be controlled by time of day, time of day and a sensor value or manually.
+Each channel has it onwn schedules.
+There can be different schedules for each day of the week.
+The user interface is a serial terminal command line, the command processor fuctions are detailed below.

 The application can be configured to drive 1 to 8 channels using the preprocessor variable *_NUMBER_OF_CHANNELS* in Pcon.h.
 It can be configured to drive IO pins or to drive the Parallax Digital IO Board serial interface.
 The the preprocessor variable *_DRIVEN* in Pcon.h controls which interface is used.
 In one implementation I am driving AQY212GH PhotoMOS relays connected to 5 propeller IO pins.
 The PhotoMOS relays are rated at 60 V AC/DC 1.1 A. These relays come in a 4-pin DIP package.
 They work great to control 24 V zone valves.
 The second instance is driving a Parallax Digital IO board which can control 8, 120 VAC 8 A loads and accept input from 8 sensors.

 The code was developed in c using SimpleIDE.
 The development platform is a Parallax C3 making use of flash memory and the SD card.
 A DS3231 real time clock module is connected to the C3's i2c bus (pins 28,29) to provide a time reference.
 The DS3231 module, the AQY212GH relays and terminals for the external connections are mounted on an additional board connected to the C3.
 ####Language: